ithllc/GoogleMetaAgent/README.md

 **Automated Design of Agentic Systems (ADAS) for Google Cloud Run with GPUs**

-The Google Meta Agent is an innovative implementation of the Automated Design of Agentic Systems (ADAS) concept, where a meta agent automatically generates, builds, and deploys other AI agents based on natural language descriptions.
+The Google Meta Agent is an innovative proof-of-concept implementation of the Automated Design of Agentic Systems (ADAS) concept, where a meta agent automatically generates, builds, and deploys other AI agents based on natural language descriptions.
 This project demonstrates the future of AI development by moving from hand-crafting agents to defining high-level goals and letting autonomous systems handle the implementation.

 ## 🌟 Overview

-This project implements the concepts from the "Automated Design of Agentic Systems" research, leveraging:
+This proof-of-concept project implements the concepts from the "Automated Design of Agentic Systems" research, leveraging:

 - **Google ADK (Agent Development Kit)** for robust agent framework
 - **DSPy** for structured language model programming
 - **Google Cloud Run with GPU support** for scalable deployment
-- **VLLM** for efficient model inference
+- **vLLM** for efficient model inference
 - **Opik by Comet** for monitoring and observability

 ## 🏗️ Architecture